maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 DE MENIL: What he said was that there’s a restricted portion of the endowment and in order to invade the restricted portion of the endowment

-ART STUDENT: As you said, if you can’t pay your rent..
+RYAN: As you said, if you can’t pay your rent..

 EPSTEIN: Well that means you go into the corpus of the endowment.